usnistgov/NRSS/docs/source/gettingstarted.rst

     import CyRSoXS

-You should see the following output:
+Again, you should see the following output:

 .. code-block:: console